-In addition, depending on the type of activity conducted by the subrecipient, other items are reviewed at the time of the monitoring visit that more specifically examine that activity.
-Per HUD guidance, the Village uses a risk-analysis approach to subrecipient monitoring.
+In addition, depending on the type of activity conducted by the sub-recipient, other items are reviewed at the time of the monitoring visit that more specifically examine that activity.
+Per HUD guidance, the Village uses a risk-analysis approach to sub-recipient monitoring.

-Finally, every CDBG program subrecipient submits quarterly reports describing activities of the previous quarter.
+Finally, every CDBG program sub-recipient submits quarterly reports describing activities of the previous quarter.
 The reports are required in order to draw down funds.
-Subrecipients also submit an annual report at the end of the program year, summarizing the events and numbers of the entire program year.
-All of these reports require extensive documentation of project progress and beneficiaries, as well as items to be reported quarterly and annually in IDIS.
-With the annual report, if the target goal is not met by a subrecipient, they are required to provide a detailed reason, and subrecipients are also required to list all other funding sources for the project.
-Analyzing these reports enables the Village to better and more frequently assess how it is meeting the goals and objectives listed in each Action Plan.
+Sub-recipients also submit an annual report at the end of the program year, summarizing the events and numbers of the entire program year.
+All of these reports require extensive documentation of project progress and beneficiaries, as well as items to be reported quarterly and annually in the Integrated Disbursement and Information System (IDIS).